fassko/fassko.github.io/Content/blog/solidity-erc-721.md

 }
 ```

 At first, we need to define the NFT name and symbol.
-To do that, we will pass the event name and description to smart contract the constructor.
+To do that, we pass the event name and description to smart contract the constructor.

 ```solidity
 constructor(